 FenestraPro is a façade design tool that identifies energy-saving strategies, reduces project cost, and improves building resiliency.
 Used in Revit workflows, FenestraPro automatically selects optimal glazing types per facade from our database of over 1000+ IGUs.
 Users can also compare and contrast glazing types to select the best option for thermal performance and project specifications.
 Our in-house BIM modelers have established a step by step workflow below to calculate glass to wall ratio.

-Designers can calculate glass to wall ratio (or maximum allowable glazing) for any model based on the thermal performances for elements of the building envelope.
-As you set the thermal performances for element types (walls, floors, roofs and glazing), FenestraPro will automatically indicate the optimal window to wall ratio for this configuration.
+Designers can calculate glass-to-wall ratio (or maximum allowable glazing) for any model based on the thermal performances for elements of the building envelope.
+As you set the thermal performances for element types (walls, floors, roofs and glazing), FenestraPro will automatically indicate the optimal glass-to-wall ratio for this configuration.

 FenestraPro will indicate both the current glazing percentage on the model and the maximum allowed according to the Building Code that you have input.
 The current glazing percentage may be set in two ways:

 - Setting a value in Revit’s energy settings

 - Inputting a value for overall percentage of glazing

 FenestraPro displays both the current glass-to-wall ratio and the maximum allowed under the selected energy code.
 If the maximum allowable glazing percentage is greater than the current glazing percentage on the model, you may adjust the glazing area on the conceptual model up to the allowable value or simply use the button provided to set all glazing to maximum percentage allowed.

 You may increase or reduce the overall percentage value that will be applied to the entire model.
 Facades or surfaces can also be adjusted individually by inputting percentage values.